rvigo1967/ai-automation/projects/invoice-automation-UiPath/README.md

 The solution processes invoices from ingestion to reporting, eliminating repetitive tasks while improving accuracy and speed.

 ## 🧠Problem
-**Organizations often rely on manual processes to review invoices, which leads to:**
+**Manual invoice processing creates operational bottlenecks:**

-- Time-consuming data entry
+- ⏳ Time-intensive data entry
-- Higher risk of human error
+- ❌ Human errors in financial data
-- Lack of structured reporting
+- 📉 Lack of real-time visibility
-- Delayed financial insights

-**The goal was to build an automated workflow that:**

-- Reads invoices from Google Drive
-- Extracts key invoice fields
+- 🧾 Unstructured invoice information

-- Generates purchase descriptions
-- Populates a reporting sheet
-- Flags low-confidence data for review
+**Objective:**
-- Filters invoices due by September 22, 2025
+Automate invoice processing and generate a structured report of invoices due by September 22, 2025, with intelligent validation and summaries.

 ## 💡Solution
 The solution leverages UiPath Document Understanding and Generative AI to automate invoice processing: